Gaming · Generator

 What makes a good gaming name?

 PlayStation16 charactersOnline ID.
-Letters, numbers, hyphens, and underscores only.
+The tool focuses on letters, numbers, hyphens, and underscores.

 Aggressive